dotnet/docs/docs/standard/threading/overview-of-synchronization-primitives.md

 For more information, see the [Interlocked operations](interlocked-operations.md) article and the <xref:System.Threading.Interlocked> API reference.

-## SpinWait struct
+## SpinWait structure

-The <xref:System.Threading.SpinWait?displayProperty=nameWithType> struct provides support for spin-based waiting.
+The <xref:System.Threading.SpinWait?displayProperty=nameWithType> structure provides support for spin-based waiting.
 You might want to use it when a thread has to wait for an event to be signaled or a condition to be met, but when the actual wait time is expected to be less than the waiting time required by using a wait handle or by otherwise blocking the thread.
 By using <xref:System.Threading.SpinWait>, you can specify a short period of time to spin while waiting, and then yield (for example, by waiting or sleeping) only if the condition was not met in the specified time.

 For more information, see the [SpinWait](spinwait.md) article and the <xref:System.Threading.SpinWait> API reference.